 To compare the impact of penalty functions on optimal management across the different functional forms, we select penalty cost coefficients that induce the same reduction in maximum expected NPV.
 For example, the dashed vertical lines in Figure 1 map the needed cost coefficient $c_i$, for each penalty function, such that the fishery is worth 80\% of its unconstrained value when optimally managed.

-Other parameters in the model are chosen - HOW?
+We focus our examination of the models on how the type and severity of policy adjustment costs affects the optimal management strategy.
+To simplify presentation of the results, we will illustrate cases where the growth parameters are chosen so that the intrinsic rate of increase of the fish population is 1 and the equilibrium biomass for the equivalent deterministic model without harvesting is 100; specifically, $A=2$ and $B=0.01$ in Eqn.
+(1)).
+To characterize environmental variability, we assume multiplicative shock $Z_t$ is distributed HOW?
+In addition, we show cases where $p=1$, $\delta=0.05$ and $c_0$ is chosen such that the optimal stock size in the analogous deterministic problem is 5\% larger than that corresponding to the maximum sustainable yield in biomass ($c_0=XXX$).

 \begin{figure}